 The default assumption among classical audiences today is that the Western musical legacy reaches back only some 300 years, with Bach, Handel and Vivaldi suddenly appearing on the scene out of an obscure historical vacuum.
 This shortsightedness has resulted from a self-reinforcing ideology.
 As the size of the orchestra grew from the modest chamber ensembles of the Renaissance through the gradually larger Baroque and Classical orchestras, to the standard ninety-piece orchestra of the late Romantic era, the prejudice took hold that bigger is better.
 Classical music is thus felt to have reached its peak of development at this time.
 If the great nineteenth-century composers—Beethoven, Berlioz, Brahms, Bruckner, Verdi, Wagner, Tchaikovsky, Puccini, Mahler and R. Strauss—are the ones who are most often performed today, it’s because modern concertgoers like their classical music on the grandest of scales.
 The big concert halls and opera houses capable of performing these “standard repertoire” works are happy to oblige, because they can draw large audiences.
 Orchestras, star conductors and performers, recording artists and companies, all conspire to shore up this celebration of the Romantics (and those Modernists such as Sibelius, Bartok, Shostakovich and Prokofiev that carried on the Romantic spirit in the twentieth century), while Early Music is consigned to a niche market.

 In sum, as the prevailing historical paradigm would have it, Western music flowered only gradually from modest, murky beginnings, reaching its apogee two centuries ago, before declining a century later once again into the murk of Modernist dissonance and atonality.
-A more accurate and comprehensive understanding sees a more uniform development, occupying a much longer span of time.
-As more and more early music is uncovered and understood, the notion of Western music keeps being pushed back in time to an earlier starting date.
+But we may more accurately comprehend a uniform development occupying a much longer span of time: as more and more early music is uncovered and understood, the notion of Western music keeps being pushed back in time to an earlier starting date.
 When each earlier era is newly discovered and appreciated, whole new vistas open up, radically realigning our assessment of succeeding eras.